John is “one of the finest silks in the country” (Who's Who Legal, 2019)

 John Randall QC - as one of the longest serving barristers at St Philips Chambers and having served as a Deputy High Court Judge for over 16 years, John has developed his style of clear advocacy and has a reputation for clear and plain speaking.
 His knowledge of cases and specific areas of law has ensured he retains his standing as of one of the country’s leading barristers and is recognised as such in the leading legal directories.

-John Randall's primary practice areas are chancery and commercial law, companies, corporate insolvency, judicial review, partnerships, professional negligence and real property.
+John's primary practice areas are chancery and commercial law, companies, corporate insolvency, partnerships, professional negligence and real property, although from time to time he undertakes related judicial review and other common law work.

 With a passion for the legal profession, John has held a number of teaching positions, where he has sought to pass on his experience and enthusiasm to students, especially in the area of contract law.

-John was presented with Birmingham Law Society’s Barrister of the Year award in 2012, and has subsequently been named as Acquisition International’s UK Barrister of the Year in 2013, and Lawyer Monthly’s UK Land and Property Barrister of the Year in 2015.
+John was presented with Birmingham Law Society’s Barrister of the Year award in 2012, and has subsequently been named as Acquisition International’s UK Barrister of the Year in 2013, and Lawyer Monthly’s UK Land and Property Barrister of the Year in 2015, and Real Estate – UK Legal Award winner in 2019.

 Having acted for clients in a number of mediations and other ADR processes, and been approached several times about the possibility of conducting them himself, John Randall trained as a mediator with the ADR Group in 2009.
 As an active mediator he offers the combination of the wealth of knowledge and experience described above with an understanding of the practical operation and relative advantages of both mediation and a variety of other methods for resolving commercial disputes.